josephMG/josephMG.github.io/astro/src/content/post/use-grafana-mcp-with-gemini-and-n8n/index.md

 ### Prerequisites

-I'll use these tools, so you prehaps need to install them first.
+I'll be using these tools, so you may need to install them first.

 - [docker, docker compose](https://www.docker.com/get-started/)
 - [Gemini CLI](https://www.docker.com/get-started/)